curiousquantumelephant777/curiousquantumelephant777/README.md

 ### 🧪 **Core Areas:**
 - Quantum modeling of biological coherence using computational simulations (Python)
 - Biophotonic transduction and potential fractal lattice structures in microtubules and DNA
-- GDNF stimulation (plant-based compounds + exercise) for targeted neuronal growth in autism spectrum disorder
+- GDNF stimulation (plant-based compounds + exercise) for targeted neuronal growth in autism spectrum disorder (ASD)
 - Therapeutic potential of psychedelics in autistic individuals
 - Endogenous empathogen/tryptamine pathways, including my developing **INMT theory** on endogenous tryptamine biosynthesis
 - Epigenetic effects of **GTF2I** gene deletion in Williams syndrome and its contrast with ASD phenotypes